KEY POINTS

 - Minimal automation: Manufacturers rely heavily on manual labour.

-Keep in mind that Tier 3 manufacturers are new to the market, meaning they might not yet qualify for higher tiers even if they produce quality solar products.
+Keep in mind that Tier 3 manufacturers are generally new to the market, meaning they might not yet qualify for higher tiers even if they produce quality solar products.

 Tier 1 vs Tier 2 vs Tier 3 solar panels